src: | object code: | ||

 Labels and Symbols

-Instruction labels and defined symbols start with a letter character or underscore and may contain, letters, digits, or the undescore.
+Instruction labels and defined symbols start with a letter character or underscore and may contain, letters, digits, or the underscore.
 Only the first 12 characters are significant.
 (In BBC mode, a symbol may optionally end with a percent sign, "%

 ", like a BASIC integer variable.)